ecmwf/anemoi-inference/docs/inference/parallel.rst

 ***************

 To run in parallel, you must add '``runner:parallel``' to your inference config file.
-If you are running in parallel without Slurm, you must also add a '``world_size: num_gpus``' field.
-This informs Anemoi-Inference how many GPUs you want to run across.
-It cannot be greater then the number of GPUs on a single node.
+By default it will attempt to detect your cluster environment (e.g. Slurm, MPI, etc).
+If you are running on a known cluster (e.g. Slurm), no additional configuration is required.

 .. note::

-   If you are launching parallel inference via Slurm, '``world_size``' will be ignored in favour of the '``SLURM_NTASKS``' environment variable.
+   Supported cluster types which are automatically detected are:
+      -  Slurm
+      -  MPI
+      -  Env Distributed, i.e. torchrun

+If you are running in parallel without Slurm or a known cluster, you can use the manual cluster (:class:`anemoi.inference.clusters.manual.ManualCluster`) by setting the cluster key in config.

+Set ``world_size`` to the number of GPUs you want to use, this cannot exceed the number of available GPUs on your system.

 .. code:: yaml

    checkpoint: /path/to/inference-last.ckpt
    lead_time: 60
    runner: parallel
-   world_size: 4 #Only required if running parallel inference without Slurm
+   cluster: # Only required if running parallel inference without a known cluster
+      manual: 4
    input:
      grib: /path/to/input.grib
    output: